SamsungDForum/SmartViewSDK-HowTo-Article/How to use BLE/README.md

 ### Register Listener for getting TV Device list

-To get the discovered devices we need to register search object with setOnBleFoundListener listner.
-If BLE discover any device, it notify through onFound() method of OnBleFoundListener.
+To get the discovered devices we need to register search object with setOnBleFoundListener listener.
+If BLE discovers any device, it notify through onFound() method of OnBleFoundListener.

     search.setOnBleFoundListener(new Search.OnBleFoundListener() {
         @Override